Meet your Hand Therapists in Issaquah

 Denise Clark, OTR/L, CHT

 Denise graduated from the University of Puget Sound with a degree in Occupational Therapy in 1991.
 She obtained advanced training and education in the area of Upper Extremity Rehabilitation by completing a Hand Therapy Fellowship at Seattle Hand Rehabilitation Clinic in 1993.
 She became a Certified Hand Therapist (CHT) in 1997.
 She grew up in Honolulu, Hawaii and goes back often to visit her parents and siblings.
 Denise has a particular interest in treating traumatic injuries and post-surgical cases to include fractures, dislocations, arthritis, wounds, and tendon and nerve lacerations.
 Denise has primarily worked in outpatient hand therapy clinics in Seattle and on the Eastside.
 She has worked as a hand therapist for Proliance Surgeons since 2008.
-In her free time, Denise’s favorite thing to do is spend time with her husband and two sons.
-She also enjoys running, hiking, biking, snowshoeing, going to the YMCA, and reading.
+In her free time, Denise’s favorite thing to do is spending time with her family.
+She also enjoys walking her dog, hiking, biking, snowshoeing, going to the gym, and reading.

 Shawna Berry, COTA/L